Siddiki/gghc/index.md

 One of the challenges in the area of natural language processing has been sentiment analysis.
 Much time and research went into building the model that would be able to process the sentiment of earnings calls, including many failed attempts at using various architectures and some attempts at document level classification.
 In this section I will mention some of the failed attempts and describe the model architecture that was chosen.

-### Deciding a Model Architecture - Research and Failed Attempts

-My research began with reading papers on classical natural language processing (NLP) using ideas such as bag-of-words and vector embeddings and evolved soon into deep learning territory.
-The biggest challenge facing me was deciding what architecture to use - with no real guidelines or rules of thumb on what would work best for the challenge facing me - I researched and implemented several models.
-The first challenge was deciding between convolutional (CNN) and recurrent neural networks (RNN).
-CNNs in general are effective at feature extraction, whereas RNNs have been effective in the past for sequential modeling (which is how we process text.)
-Ultimately after combing through multiple papers, blog posts, and github repositories, I settled on an recurrent neural network architecture known as multiplicative long short-term memory (mLSTM).

 ### mLSTM

 A [blog post](https://blog.openai.com/unsupervised-sentiment-neuron/) from non-profit AI research company [OpenAI](https://openai.com/about/) led me to looking into the architecture I ultimately chose for the sentiment analysis portion of the project.
 In their [research](https://arxiv.org/abs/1704.01444) they were aiming to build a generative model and found that in their architecture, almost the entire sentiment signal was contained in one distinct neuron.
 This led to state-of-the-art sentiment analysis accuracy on the Stanford Sentiment Treebank dataset (91.8% accuracy versus the previous best of 90.2%).
 I used and modified their [open source model](https://github.com/openai/generating-reviews-discovering-sentiment) for the task.